White Island, New Zealand’s Most Active Volcano

 White Island Tours also operates its own accommodation called White Island Rendezvous.
 There are numerous room options to choose from and it is in the same location as where the tours depart from.
 Since I was booking the tour about a week in advance my budget accommodation options were limited.
 So I decided to book at White Island Rendezvous.
 Also if you book an accommodation and tour package they will provide a discount, just check out the deal options on their website.

 Finishing another day at work James and I jump in his car and drive towards the east coast to Whakatane.
 The trip takes longer than expected as we have to backtrack an hour in and take a detour thanks to a road closure.
 It’s a beautiful drive surrounded by rivers, pine trees and quiet highways.
 Nothing else is really towards the direction of Whakatane, as its not considered a tourist town.
-This prevents us getting slowed down by the regular camper van occurrences on other New Zealand roads.
+This prevents us getting slowed down by the regular camper van occurrences on the popular New Zealand road trip routes.

 Arriving at the White Island Rendezvous we check in easily and settle into our room.
 Being only a short walk from the harbor and town we decide to go for a walk and explore the area before it gets dark.